-To update skills, explore an area of interest and for future employment opportunity were the most ranked reasons for educational and vocational training among the respondents in that order.
-To move into higher salaried job,make a career change and earn degree were ranked fourth, fifth and sixth respectively among reasons for educational and vocational training(table 3)
+It is clear that from table 3, to update skills, explore an area of interest and for future employment opportunity were the most ranked reasons for educational and vocational training among the respondents in that order.
+To move into higher salaried job,make a career change and earn degree were ranked fourth, fifth and sixth respectively among reasons for educational and vocational training.